 In the context of what we’re discussing, social activity refers to the posts, comments, and other forms of content that your prospects are interacting and engaging with on LinkedIn.
 We also want to prioritize the LinkedIn content that your prospects are engaging with, not creating.

-There is a much longer list of reasons why people create content than there are reasons why people engage with content.
+There is a longer list of reasons why people create content than there are reasons why people engage with content.
 The content your prospect’s engage with is a clearer picture into how they think, feel, and care about various things.

 Take advantage of the “See All Activity” feature that LinkedIn has on users’ profiles.
 If your prospect has been liking, commenting, and replying to others’ content within the last 1-2 weeks, make sure you include LinkedIn steps in your outbound sequence.
 In order to cut through the noise, we have to meet prospects where they’re at.
 If that place is LinkedIn, then that’s where your outreach and activity will take place, too.